Musa Bigiev: Views

 While he was one of the leading members of Jadidism, Bigievs provocative nature led to opposition not only from the Kadimists (nearly all issues of the Qadimist journal Din vä Ma'ishät include one or more articles written directly against him), but also from fellow reformers.

 In his 97-page essay Rahmet-i Ilahiye Burhanlari ("The Storms of God's Clemency"), published in Orenburg in 1910, Bigiev argued that God would also include unbelievers in his mercy and forgiveness.
 This elicited criticism from many Ulama, including Ismail Gaspirali.

-The influence of Bigiev was felt beyond the Russian Empire, for example in Istanbul, where the scholar Mustafa Sabri Efendi criticized Bigiev for his "dangerous and heretical" (küfriyati muhtevi) ideas and was responsible for the ban of three of his works in the Ottoman Empire.
-However, Sabri defended Bigievs qualification to discuss theological matters.
+The influence of Bigiev was felt beyond the Russian Empire, for example in Istanbul, where the scholar, Shaykh al-Islam Mustafa Sabri Efendi criticized Bigiev for his "dangerous and heretical" (küfriyati muhtevi) ideas and was responsible for the ban of three of his works in the Ottoman Empire.
+In Yeni İslam Müçtehidlerinin Kıymet-i İlmiyesi (1919), Sabri said: "The material progress of European civilization surpassed that of the Islamic one, therefore putting the Muslim world in a weak and disadvantaged position while undermining the confidence of Muslim thinkers about their civilization and causing great damage to their beliefs and their value system.
+Although an eminent scholar, Musa Carullah Bigief was unfortunately unable to remain immune to this disease that afflicted Islamic intellectuals.
+The existing material advancement in European civilization impressed him so much that he forgot the might and power of God".
 Sabri coined the epithet "Luther of Islam" for Bigiev.

 Bigiev has also been described as one of "the most notorious Sunnite polemicists against Shiism in the 20th century", along with such figures as Muhibb al-Din al-Khatib and Ihsan Ilahi Zahir.
 This is the result of him penning several well-known anti-Shia books, including Al-Washi'ah fi Naqd 'Aqa'id al-Shi'ah.
 In these works, Bigiev claims that during his travels in Iraq and Iran he had not met even one Shia individual who knew the Quran to a satisfactory level.